lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## Encapsulation

-The `Encap(pk)` of a Composite ML-KEM algorithm is designed to behave exactly the same as `ML-KEM.Encaps(ek)` defined in Algorithm 20 in Section 7.2 of [FIPS.203].
-Specifically, `Composite-ML-KEM.Encap(pk)` produces a 256-bit shared secret key that can be used directly with any symmetric-key cryptographic algorithm.
+The `Encaps(pk)` of a Composite ML-KEM algorithm is designed to behave exactly the same as `ML-KEM.Encaps(ek)` defined in Algorithm 20 in Section 7.2 of [FIPS.203].
+Specifically, `Composite-ML-KEM.Encaps(pk)` produces a 256-bit shared secret key that can be used directly with any symmetric-key cryptographic algorithm.
 In this way, Composite ML-KEM can be used as a direct drop-in replacement anywhere that ML-KEM is used.

-The following describes how to instantiate a `Encap(pk)` function for a given composite algorithm represented by `<OID>`.
+The following describes how to instantiate a `Encaps(pk)` function for a given composite algorithm represented by `<OID>`.

 ~~~
-Composite-ML-KEM<OID>.Encap(pk) -> (ss, ct)
+Composite-ML-KEM<OID>.Encaps(pk) -> (ss, ct)

 Explicit Inputs: